 - Wipe down the table after a family meal.

-- Visit pets at a local pet shop.
+- Visit pets at a local animal shelter and read to them.

 - Compliment a friend or family member.